 The Juliet Club

-One of the most charming legacies of the Romeo and Juliet story is The Juliet Club.
+One of the most charming Verona attractions, The Juliet Club is a legacy of the Romeo and Juliet story.
 Made famous by the film, A Letter to Juliet, starring Amanda Seyfried and Vanessa Redgrave, it was established to help the thousands of people suffering in love.
 Volunteers reply to all missives addressed to Juliet, whether delivered by email, letter or by hand.

 This is where fiction definitely rears its head, as Romeo’s House actually belonged to the Cagnolo–Nogarola family.
 However, it is a genuine medieval building and bears a plaque on the wall with this unforgettable quote: